szymon6927/netguru/serverless_knowledge_base/README.md

 ## Layers

-During development in serverless environment it happens quite often that we need to share pieces of code between lambdas.
-As a developers we want to restrict the DRY rule.
+During development in a serverless environment, it happens quite often that we need to share pieces of code between lambdas.
+As developers, we want to follow the DRY rule.

 We have 3 options:
 - duplicate the code in every lambda
-- create our own package and install it as a dependency (mostly some internal pacakge repository will be requrired)
+- create our own package and install it as a dependency (mostly some internal package repository will be required)
 - use a lambda layer

-Here I would like to present a few interesintg articles about lambda layers which should make the whole introduction process a little bit easier:
+Here I would like to present a few interesting articles about lambda layers which should make the whole introduction process a little bit easier:
 - <https://medium.com/@adhorn/getting-started-with-aws-lambda-layers-for-python-6e10b1f9a5d>
 - <https://medium.com/better-programming/how-to-build-both-kinds-of-aws-lambda-layers-yes-there-are-two-edb945979f17>
 - <https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html>

 *Additional note*